-African Americans and Hispanic individuals have a higher risk for developing and becoming blind from cataracts.
+African Americans have a higher risk for developing and becoming blind from cataracts.
+Hispanic populations may be at higher risk as well.
 Researchers do not know why these groups develop cataracts more frequently yet, but if you fall into one of these groups, it is important that you are extra vigilant about going to the eye doctor.

 5. Controllable Risk Factors for Developing Cataracts